 There is much that excites U.S. physician/scientist, Kimberly Stegmaier, about advances in AML research.
-The Professor of Pediatrics at Harvard Medical School, Boston, was one of the international speakers at the Leukaemia Foundation-hosted New Directions in Leukaemia Research conference, in Brisbane earlier this year.
-AML News spoke to her following her presentation, ‘Clinical translation of AML genomics’.
+The Professor of Pediatrics at Harvard Medical School, Boston, was one of the international speakers at the Leukaemia Foundation-hosted New Directions in Leukaemia Research conference, in Brisbane in 2018.
+We spoke to her following her presentation, ‘Clinical translation of AML genomics’.

 How did you become interested in leukaemia?

 As a child I was always interested in cancer.
 When I was 12 and in a gifted program at school, I did a research project on paediatric leukaemia and wrote a fictional story about a child with leukaemia.
 In college, on a pre-med track, I vividly remember my excitement in figuring out the answer to a Cell Biology test question about receptor tyrosine kinase signaling in cancer.
 Moreover, when I secured a research fellowship at Harvard Medical School, I had an amazing year in the lab of a well-known leukaemia researcher and became hooked on science.
 I started a paediatrics residency and did an oncology rotation as early as I could.
 I absolutely loved it.
 It was then that I knew I would pursue a career in paediatric oncology with a focus on leukaemia.

 What is it about AML that particularly interests you?